DiamondLightSource/blueapi/docs/tutorials/run-bus.md

-# Run with Local Message Bus
+# Run with local message bus

 Blueapi can publish updates to a message bus asynchronously, the CLI can then view these updates display them to the user.